Updated Jan 10, 2023

 The amount your solar system offsets on your electric bill depends on the size of your solar array and how much electricity you use.
 However, the average solar customer in Oregon reduces their energy bill by 60% to 80%.

 Solar panel prices have fallen over the past decade and are now more affordable than ever.
 The average solar customer in Oregon spends $18,000 on their solar energy system.
 However, with solar incentives, the cost is much lower.
-After solar rebates and tax credits, the average Oregon solar customer pays around $6,000 total after state and federal rebates and incentives.
+After solar rebates and tax credits, the average Oregon solar customer pays around $6,000 after state and federal rebates and incentives have been applied.

-No. While solar incentives in Oregon make solar systems more affordable, there is no program that provides solar panels for free.
+No. While solar incentives in Oregon make solar systems more affordable, no program provides solar panels for free.
 Some solar leasing programs may appear to be free, but in reality, you are just paying for the solar panels through your solar lease or power purchase agreement (PPA).

 Oregon solar customers are eligible for a solar rebate that covers 40% of their solar system cost (up to $7,500).
 This rebate is available through the Oregon Department of Energy (ODOE).
 The major Oregon electric utility companies, Portland General Electric (PGE) and Pacific Power, offer a $1,200 and $900 rebate, respectively.